MalevichAI/malevich/README.md

 malevich --help
 ```

-## Install Apps
+## Install Components

-Malevich works like a package manager allowing you to install apps and use them from within the code.
-Let's install some apps that will constitute our pipeline:
+Malevich works like a package manager allowing you to install components and use them from within the code.
+Let's install some components for our pipeline:

 ```bash
 malevich install spacy openai scrape
 ```

-Our shelf has plenty to offer, browse through our [library](https://space.malevich.ai/workspace?tab=public&filter=app) and find the apps that meet your needs.
+Browse through our [library here](https://space.malevich.ai/workspace?tab=public&filter=app) and find the components that meet your needs.

-## Connect Apps
+## Connect Components

-The real magic happens when apps are interconnected into a complex and useful pipeline.
-Let's do it by writing a few lines of code:
+The real magic happens when components are interconnected into a more complex and useful pipeline.
+Let's do it by writing a few more lines of code:

 ```python
 # flow.py